 Asking for a deposit is common across many industries, but is it always a good idea?

 Requesting a deposit is standard practice for many.
 It makes sense: You protect yourself by minimizing chances of non-payment and have access to working capital to keep your business afloat.

-But, is it always the right decision?
+But is it always the right decision?
 Are there some instances where it’s a bad idea?

 We highlight the benefits of deposits, provide guidelines to determine when to ask for one, and help answer a question that’s probably on the tip of your tongue: How much should I ask for?